-Doctor of Juridical Sciences (SJD) Frequently Asked Questions
+Doctor of Juridical Science (SJD) Frequently Asked Questions

 What is the application deadline?

 Applications are accepted for fall, spring, and summer start dates.
 Application deadlines and term dates are available here.Early applications are advised.

 Applicants must hold a primary degree in law (JD or LLB), and also a Master of Laws (LLM) in health law or a related field, or a master's in health administration or public health.
 (Individuals who possess significant practice experience may be exempt from the master's degree requirement.)
 Admission into the doctoral program is highly competitive.
 During any given academic year, very few applicants may be admitted into the SJD program.
 Prior to formally applying for admission to the SJD program, prospective applicants must submit a letter of intent to apply to the Beazley Institute for Health Law Doctoral Admissions Committee before preparing a formal application for a degree program.
 This letter should describe the candidate’s educational and professional background, interest in the doctoral program, and the proposed area(s) of doctoral dissertation research.
 This will enable the committee to properly determine whether the health law program has sufficient faculty expertise in the areas of research interest for a candidate.
 Only candidates who have been advised to do so by the committee should submit a full application for the doctoral program.
 Letters should be submitted via email to firstname.lastname@example.org.

 The Doctoral Admissions Committee considers all previous academic and professional interests and achievements.
 Applicants should possess an exemplary academic record, especially in their LLM or master’s program.
 There is a strong emphasis on writing abilities of each applicant.

 What kinds of careers can I expect to explore with this degree?